aws/aws-advanced-python-wrapper/docs/development-guide/IntegrationTests.md

 2. If you haven’t already, create a `launch.json` file in the `.vscode` directory.
 Add an `Attach` configuration as the [one provided in this repository](../../.vscode/launch.json).
 3. Add any desired breakpoints to the integration test code.
 4. Navigate to your Pycharm git bash terminal.
 In the terminal, navigate to the project root directory.
-Execute a gradle integration test debug task, eg: `./gradlew debug-pg-aurora`.
+Execute a Gradle integration test debug task, e.g.: `./gradlew debug-pg-aurora`.
 Other tasks are defined in `tests/integration/host/build.gradle.kts`.
 5. Wait for the following message prompting you to attach the debugger from VSCode:
    `Starting debugpy - you may now attach to the debugger from vscode...`